 State Eligibility Test as the name suggests is conducted in every state.
 It is an entrance examination and is conducted to select eligible people from the long list of aspiring candidates for the post of Higher Secondary School Teachers and Vocational Teachers.
 This teacher exam consists of two papers and while paper 1 is common for all, the paper is subject-oriented.
 The minimum percentage is decided by the conducting body and the concerned state government is the deciding authority for these govt exams.

-While these are the major teacher exams or govt exams that decides teacher eligibility, there are other minor exams as well that acts as an eligibility criteria to teach in universities and schools.
-In addition to passing the exams, it is important to know how to attend the interviews in order to be selected for the position of assistant professors or teachers.
+While these are the major teacher exams or govt exams that decide teacher eligibility, there are other minor exams as well that act as eligibility criteria to teach in universities and schools.
+In addition to passing the exams, it is important to know how to attend the interviews in order to be selected for the position of assistant professor or teacher.

 In the given scenario, it is important for teachers to stay updated and informed.
 The education landscape is changing rapidly.
 Online teaching has become the new norm.
 Hope you found this blog on teacher exams helpful.
 We will be back with yet another informative blog.
 Stay tuned.